n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 mark-like form.

-  - A "Ra,Halant,ZWJ" sequence at the beginning of a syllable is replaced with a right-side mark called "Reph" (unless the "Ra" is the only consonant in the syllable).
+  - A "Ra,Halant,ZWJ" sequence at the beginning of a syllable is replaced with a right-side mark called "Reph".
 This rule is synonymous with the `REPH_MODE_EXPLICIT` characteristic mentioned earlier.
   - A post-base "Ra" is reordered to before the base consonant or syllable base during the final-reordering stage of the shaping